sindresorhus/npm-name/readme.md

 Default: User's configured npm registry URL.

-Registry URL to check name availability against.
+THe registry URL to check name availability against.

 **Note:** You're unlikely to need this option.
 Most use-cases are best solved by using the default.
 You should only use this option if you need to check a package name against a specific registry.